roemvaar/AGL_testbench/README.md

-# AGL_testbench
+# AGL Testbench

 Automotive Grade Linux Testbench developed by the Embedded Software Group of the University of Waterloo.

+## Goal

-Goal: Create a reusable demonstrator for experimenting and quantitatively evaluate research results.
+Create a reusable demonstrator for experimenting and quantitatively evaluate research results in cybersecurity applications for embedded systems.

 # Documentation